moehriegitt/vastringify/README.md

    In `~#p`, the `#` flag switches off the implicit `#` that is contained in `p`, e.g., does not print the base prefix.

- For quoted strings, this inhibits printing of delimiting quotes.
+   For quoted strings, `#` inhibits printing of delimiting quotes.

  - `0` pads numerics with zero `0` on the left rather than with a space character ` `.
 If a precision is given, this is